 At Geebung C&K we believe that it is important to:

-- Nurture the growth of the whole child: the child’s intellectual, social, emotional, aesthetic, moral and physical abilities.
+- Nurture the growth of the entire child: the child’s intellectual, social, emotional, aesthetic, moral and physical abilities.

 - Recognise that play is an essential means through which learning takes place.